kubernetes-sigs/karpenter/designs/nodepool-requirement-flexibility.md

 ## Use-Cases

 1. I want to configure Karpenter to enforce more flexibility when launching spot nodes, ensuring that I am constantly using enough instance types that I get a high-availability instance type
-2. I want to increase the number of nodes that Karpenter creates by ensuring that Karpenter doesn’t over-pack pods onto nodes when it’s scheduling
-3. I want to ensure that application pods scheduling to this NodePool *must* be flexible to different instance types, architectures, etc.
+2. want to ensure that application pods scheduling to this NodePool *must* be flexible to different instance types, architectures, etc.

 ## Solutions